PaimaStudios/PRC/PRCS/prc-4.md

     ```

-2. Get array of ERC1155 tokens of `asset` for specified `user` that have been minted or owned in a valid way
+3. Get ERC1155 tokens of `asset` for the specified `wallet` that have been minted or owned in a valid way.
--- meaning the `amount` and `tokenId`/`userTokenId` combination matches.
 This is used by the DEX to get the list of valid assets that user is able to create sell orders for.

-    `GET /dex/{asset}/user_valid_minted_assets/{wallet}`
+    `GET /dex/{asset}/wallet/{wallet}`

     * asset: valid name for specific game asset token.
     * wallet_address: wallet to query for asset